DragonSenses/Algorithms/LeetCode/55-jump-game/problem.md

 **Discuss Dynamic Programming Solutions**: If the interviewer doesn't specifically ask for the recursive solution, suggest that a dynamic programming approach might be more efficient.
 Explain how you could use a memoization table to optimize the solution.
 If you manage to work out this approach and the interviewer is interested in the top-down method, proceed with that.

-**Highlight the Bottom-Up Approach**: While you may not have time to fully develop the bottom-up version during the interview, it’s beneficial to mention its advantages.
+**Highlight the Bottom-Up Approach**: While you may not have time to fully develop the bottom-up version during the interview, it's beneficial to mention its advantages.
 This demonstrates your understanding of different optimization techniques.

 **Practice Makes Perfect**: Converting from top-down dynamic programming (naturally expressed in recursion) to a bottom-up approach can be challenging.
 Regular practice with similar problems will help you become more adept at this transition.